ARM-Lab/Flexbot/README.md

 - train and evaluate a PPO controller,
 - reproduce, analyse, and extend the current results.

-The current software implementation focuses on a **single continuum segment actuated by three cables**.
+The current software implementation focuses on a **cable-driven continuum robot**.

 ---